dmis-lab/PerceiverCPI/README.md

 Ngoc-Quang Nguyen , Gwanghoon Jang , Hajung Kim and Jaewoo Kang

-Our reposistory uses https://github.com/chemprop/chemprop as a backbone for compound information extracting
+Our reposistory uses https://github.com/chemprop/chemprop as a backbone for compound information extracting.
+We higly recommend researchers to read the paper [DMPNN](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) for better understand how it was used to extract the compound information.

 Motivation: Drug discovery using traditional methods is labor-intensive and time-consuming; hence, efforts are being made to repurpose existing drugs.
 To find new methods for drug repurposing, many